 To the Members of

-Report on the Ind AS Financial Statements
+Report on the Audit of the Standalone Financial Statements

-We have audited the accompanying financial statements Baroda ExtrusionLimited ("the Company") which comprise the Balance Sheet as at March 312017 the Statement Profit and Loss the Cash Flow Statement and the statement of changesin Equity for the year then ended and notes to the financial statementsincluding a summary of the significant accounting policies and other explanatory information.
+We have audited the financial statements of Baroda Extrusion Limitedwhich comprise the Balance Sheet as at 31stMarch 2021 and the Statement ofProfit and Loss including Other Comprehensive Income Statement of Changes in Equity andStatement of Cash Flows for the year then ended and notes to the financial statementsincluding a summary of significant accounting policies and other explanatory information.

 Emphasis of Matter